 This is an excellent option to increase the value that your work delivers.
-Fans of your comics will likely throw money at you to have a poster due to the fact that comics are art!
+Fans of your comics will likely throw money at you to have products such as posters due to the fact that comics are art!

 As already discussed, use a print-on-demand service to prove demand before ordering a run of posters.
 Alternatively, use it as a no-fuss dropshipping option.
 Some print-on-demand services that offer posters are: